theadeyemiolayinka/BellsMCT/README.md

 # BellsMCT Nexus

-BellsMCT Nexus is a Django-based web application for a departmental website
+BellsMCT Nexus is a Django-based web application for a departmental website at Bells University Department of Mecatronics

 ## Features